THESE POLICIES AND PROCEDURES ARE SUBJECT TO CHANGE AT ANY TIME.

 Without legal process, children’s records are open only to the child’s teacher, authorized staff of the CDC and the child’s parent or legal guardian.
 A copy of your child’s medical record is available upon request when your child is withdrawn.

 WSU student, faculty, staff and alumni parents with a delinquent account will have an administrative hold placed on their records until the account is paid in full.
 A delinquent account will be subject to information being turned over to a collection agency for handling and collection pursuant to regular University procedures

-SRS parents are responsible for paying the entire amount of your enrollment fee and your monthly family fee.
-Failure to pay your required fees on time will result in your contract through SRS being discontinued.
+DCF parents are responsible for paying the entire amount of your enrollment fee and your monthly family fee.
+Failure to pay your required fees on time will result in your contract through DCF being discontinued.

 Children who attend all day are encouraged to brush their teeth at least once each day according to classroom schedule.
 They will be shown the proper brushing technique.

 You are required to replace your child’s toothbrush each semester.